crumpstrr33/random-stuff/README.md

 Allow cypher grids bigger than 10x10
 Allow 3 or maybe 4 dimensional grids
 Allow non-square grids or grids with rows with varying lengths

+## calnder
+A functional calender.
+Not much more.
+Takes into account leap years.
+#### TODO
+Actually be able to do something with it